microsoft/FluidFramework/docs/content/docs/concepts/dds.md

 ---

 Fluid Framework provides developers with _distributed data structures_ (DDSes) that automatically ensure that each client has access to the same state.
-We call them DDSes because they are similar to data structures used commonly when programming, like strings, maps/dictionaries, and sequences/lists.
+We call them _distributed data structures_ because they are similar to data structures used commonly when programming, like strings, maps/dictionaries, and sequences/lists.
 The APIs provided by distributed data structures are designed to be familiar to programmers who've used these types of data structures before.
 For example, the [SharedMap][] DDS is used to store key/value pairs, like a typical map or dictionary data structure, and provides `get` and `set`